ralna/GALAHAD/doc/Python/dgo_intro.rst

 a simplification based on the ideas in

   D. Lera and Ya.
 D. Sergeyev (2013),
-  ``Acceleration of univariate global optimization algorithms working with Lipschitz functions and Lipschitz first derivatives'' *SIAM J. Optimization* **23(1)** (2013) 508–529.
+  ''Acceleration of univariate global optimization algorithms working with Lipschitz functions and Lipschitz first derivatives'' *SIAM J. Optimization* **23(1)** (2013) 508–529.